-By now, most people are familiar with cold brew coffee, the brew method which brews coffee with cold water, fully immersed for 12 - 20 hours, depending upon recipe and taste preference.
-The result is a smooth, rich and uniquely sweet coffee with distinctively different taste than traditional iced coffee.
+By now, most people are familiar with cold brew coffee, the brew method which brews coffee with cold water, fully immersed for twelve to twenty hours, depending upon recipe and taste preference.
+The result is a smooth, rich and uniquely sweet, and less acidic coffee with distinctively different taste than traditional iced coffee.

 Large coffee retailers across the US have rushed to add cold brew to their menus, to capitalize on the demand for cold brew.
 This has created more awareness and demand, and now is a great time for independent retailers to add cold brew to their menus!

 If you don't yet know how to make cold brew, check out our recipe and How to Make Cold Brew blog post.